-- 48. If security-protected assets are not wholly protected by an operating security alarm system, then patrols of these items should be undertaken at random intervals not exceeding: - a. four hours for Zone Three, and - b. based on a security risk assessment for all other Zones.
+- 49. If security-protected assets are not wholly protected by an operating security alarm system, then patrols of these items should be undertaken at random intervals not exceeding:

+- a. four hours for Zone Three, and

+- b. based on a SRA for all other Zones.